Master of Science in Psychology Overview

 - Applied behavioral analysis: Learn to use behavioral concepts and theories and develop assessment and intervention skills.

 - Forensic psychology: Apply evidence-based psychological theories and concepts to develop strategies that advocate for populations in settings across the criminal and civil legal systems.

-Industrial/Organizational Psychology: Apply psychological principles to the business world and explore the theories, methods, and practice of industrial/organizational psychology.
-Study how to influence workplace motivation and attitude, employee training, evaluation and leadership, organizational behavior, and human resources.
+- Industrial/organizational psychology: Apply psychological principles to the business world and explore the theories, methods, and practice of I/O psychology.

 See the University Catalog for policy and degree plan information specific to this program.

 The forensic psychology concentration is not available to residents of Missouri.